lucychambers/techtohuman/_posts/articles/2014-11-09-strategy_day_1.md

 ## Day 1

+Before you start: Opening circle.
+To get people warmed up one person was on point to ask the team a though provoking question.
+The more random, the better.

 1. [Moshpit!
-Agenda Hacking](http://facilitation.aspirationtech.org/index.php?title=Agenda:Hacking) - Courtesy of Aspiration Tech.
+Agenda Hacking](http://facilitation.aspirationtech.org/index.php?title=Agenda:Hacking) - Courtesy of Aspiration Tech. <br><strong>Output 1:</strong> <em>At the end of the session - you will have a list of all of the topics which participants want covering during the retreat </em>
-2. [Stakeholder Mapping & Power Analysis](https://www.fabriders.net/spectrogram-stakeholder-map/) - Fabriders classic.
-I wanted to make sure that the team kept thinking about the users all the way through the week, so I went one step further and made the team make scarecrows of key stakeholders, who would hang out with us for the week.
-The scarecrows were a bit intimidating - so think this activity might need a bit more work!
-(See below)
+2. [Stakeholder Mapping & Power Analysis](https://www.fabriders.net/spectrogram-stakeholder-map/) - a tweak on a Fabriders classic.
+This exercise was originally designed for campaigns rather than project planning.
+My tweak was to substitute power mapping for impact mapping, asking people who they thought we should work with on the basis of how much impact they hypothesised we could have (I made them justify it). <br>**Output 2:** *Brainstormed list of possible collaborators for the project, which you can further refine later. **Bonus output:** I wanted to make sure that our users stayed at the forefront of people's minds, so I made them make scarecrows of the people who they thought were most important to work with, who would oversee our plans for the rest of the week!
+It was a bit creepy, so I might not do it again, but it was fun :).*

 ![Scarecrow](http://techtohuman.s3.amazonaws.com/images/DSCF3646.JPG)
 <small> Scarecrow: Yes, it is true!
 Southpark characters are major stakeholders in School of Data. </small>